alievent/harassment-analysis/README.md

 # harassment-analysis
+This repositary is for harassment analysis on safeCity data.
+It has two files at present.

 story_and_category.csv file
 -	This file contains all the stories up to date and their corresponding categories regarding the harassment types

 key_info_and_classes_part.csv
--	Contains part of the manually labeled stories.
+-	Currently only contains part of the labeled online stories.
--	More will be added after they are cleaned.
+-	More stories will be added after they are cleaned, e.g. sensitive data being masked.

 The meaning of the integer labels are:
 harasser_types: